aronfarber/aronfarber.github.io/content/media/music.md

 if i had to name my singular favorite thing in the world, i would say, without a moment of hesitation, music. i spend around 10 hours a day listening to music on average, and when i'm not, it's rarely because i don't want to and usually because i can't.

-this page is meant to provide a cursory glance into my music taste and what music i like. i generally, i listen to modern electronic music but i've sorted my favorite artists and songs into subcategories to give it some structure. i provide previews, but i implore you to stream/buy the music yourself if you enjoy anything that you hear. proceed with an open mind!
+this page is meant to provide a cursory glance into my music taste and what music i like. i've sorted my favorite artists and songs into subcategories to give it some structure. i provide previews, but i implore you to stream/buy the music yourself if you enjoy anything that you hear. proceed with an open mind!

 <b id="categories">categories:</b>
 - <a href="#experimental">experimental electronic</a><br>